Detailed Programme Information

 Using an approved computer-supported objective assessment tool (QbTest) to measure attention, impulsivity and motor activity – the core symptoms of ADHD – can support a subjective assessment.

-The AHSN Network is rolling out a three-year Focus ADHD programme by region, working closely with local trusts and stakeholders to explore benefits and map service need for pathway integration.
+Between 2020 and 2023, the AHSN Network rolled out a three-year Focus ADHD programme by region, working closely with local trusts and stakeholders to explore benefits and map service need for pathway integration.
+The programme closed on 31 March 2023.